githubacct0/kalos-frontend/test/readme.md

 Enzyme is a Javascript testing utility for React which helps validate components are rendering correctly, etc.

+# Writing Tests

+When writing the tests out, ensure that you wrap all tests in a decent Describe block (or multiple of them).
+This helps ensure the CLI output is clean and well-kempt.

 # RPCs and Testing

 Because of the way our server is set up, there are a few gotchas which need to be kept in mind when testing out functionality that makes calls to the server (IE, testing Helper functions).